HyperPose: Hypernetwork-Infused Camera Pose Localization and an Extended Cambridge Landmarks Dataset: Introduction

-Hypernetworks \cite{ha2016hypernetworks} are a deep learning architecture where an auxiliary network, the hypernetwork, generates the weights for the primary network (main network) based on the current input and the downstream task.
-The hypernetwork allows for dynamic and adaptive weight modulation of the main network, leading to improved flexibility in response to changing conditions \cite{nirkin2021hyperseg, chen2022transformers}.
-Both the main network and the hypernetwork are trained in a unified, end-to-end manner through the use of backpropagation-based optimization.
+Hypernetworks \cite{ha2016hypernetworks} are a deep learning architecture in which an auxiliary network, the hypernetwork, generates the weights for the primary network (main network) based on the current input and downstream task.
+The main network and hypernetwork are trained end-to-end using backpropagation.
+The hypernetwork allows for dynamic and adaptive weight modulation of the main network, leading to improved flexibility in response to changing conditions \cite{nirkin2021hyperseg, chen2022transformers, dong2021robust, tay2021hypergrid}.